 IV.1 Background

-There were three major steps in ITU-T concerning the support of "RTCP XR"-based measurements and reporting.
-Figure IV.1 recalls again the timeline and evolution of H.248.x capabilities for support of RTCP XR.
+There were three major steps in the ITU-T concerning the support of "RTCP XR" based measurements and reporting.
+Figure IV.1 recalls the timeline and evolution of H.248.x capabilities for support of RTCP XR.

 …